 The list stems from a database of over 500,000 Australian pets, and is Australia’s largest ever pet index.
 From thirst-piquing drinks to names you’d find in your Facebook friends list, this list draws inspiration from some surprising places.
-We also unveil Australia’s most popular dog breeds, but don’t expect to find an Oodle in the top three.
+We also unveil Australia’s most popular dog breeds, which are as diverse as they are adorable.

 Want to see if your dog’s name or breed rated a mention?
 Read on!